AKmahim/signal-message-rest-api/README.md

 # Signal REST API

-A simple REST API for sending messages via Signal messenger.
+A comprehensive REST API for sending messages via Signal messenger with an admin panel for monitoring and analytics.

+## ✨ Features

+- 📨 Send messages to single or multiple recipients
+- 📊 Admin dashboard with message statistics
+- 🔍 Advanced filtering (by phone, date, date range)
+- 📥 Export message history to CSV
+- 🔒 Secure password-protected admin panel
+- 💾 SQLite database for message logging
+- 📱 Mobile-responsive interface

 ## Prerequisites